 An indirect method for popularly electing a president and vice-president

-When a voter casts a ballot for a presidential candidate, he or she is actually voting for a group of electors who then go on to formally elect the winner (more than a month after election day!)
+Answer: When a voter casts a ballot for a presidential candidate, they are actually voting for a group of electors who then go on to formally elect the winner (more than a month after election day!)

 So, if Washington D.C. gets 3 electors, how many electors are there in total (i.e. how many could you possibly win)?
 (Hint: there are 435 members in the House of Representatives.)